kiebel/wp-teachpress/trunk/readme.txt

 * image_size = maximum size of an image (default: 0)

 == Changelog ==
+= 2.0.b3 - (16.09.2010) =
+* Changed: Style of single publications generated with [tpsingle]
+* Changed: Bibtex export now discerns isbn from issn
+* Bugfix: Fixed a bug in the copy function for courses
+* Bugfix: Fixed a bug in tpdate shortcode - missing number of columns
+* Bugfix: Fixed a bug when adding students manually
 = 2.0.b2 - (14.09.2010) =
 * Bugfix: Fixed a bug in the registration system
 * Bugfix: Fixed style of publication lists